-The grey matter heterotopias are a relatively common group of conditions characterised by interruption of normal neuronal migration from near the ventricle to the cortex, thus resulting in "normal neurons in abnormal locations" 2.
+The grey matter heterotopias are a relatively common group of conditions characterized by interruption of normal neuronal migration from near the ventricle to the cortex, thus resulting in "normal neurons in abnormal locations" 2.
 They are a subset of disorders of cortical formation 3-4.

-Growth arrest lines (also known as growth resumption lines or Harris lines) are alternating transverse rings of sclerosis at the metaphysis of a long bone.
+Growth arrest lines, also known as growth resumption lines, Harris lines or Park lines, are alternating transverse rings of sclerosis at the metaphysis of a long bone.

 The radiographic finding occurs from alternating cycles of osseous growth arrest and growth resumption.
 This appears...

-Haematuria in a child is evaluated differently than in an adult in two main respects:
+Hematuria in a child is evaluated differently than in an adult in two main respects:

 preference is given to nonionizing radiation